Last Updated on February 7, 2020

-In addition to the significant tax benefits in using a Self-Directed Roth IRA LLC to make investments, the Roth IRA also offers a number of very exciting estate planning opportunities.
+There are significant tax benefits in using a Self-Directed Roth IRA LLC to make investments.
+However, the Roth IRA also offers a number of very exciting estate planning opportunities.

-In general, a self-directed Roth IRA is an after-tax account that allows the Roth IRA holder to benefit from tax-free investment growth, so long as a Roth IRA distribution is not taken prior to a five year holding period and the Roth IRA holder is not under the age of 59½ ( a “qualified distribution”).
-In addition, a Roth IRA holder would not be subject to the required minimum distribution rules (“RMD”).
+Generally, a self-directed Roth IRA is an after-tax account.
+So the Roth IRA holder can benefit from tax-free investment growth, so long as a Roth IRA distribution isn’t taken prior to a five year holding period.
+Furthermore, the Roth IRA holder cannot be under the age of 59½.
+In addition, a Roth IRA holder is not subject to the required minimum distribution rules (“RMD”).

-With IRA Financial Group’s Self-Directed Roth IRA LLC Estate Planning Solution, your family could receive tax-free use of your Roth IRA funds.
-Converting a pre-tax IRA to a Roth IRA could be used as a very valuable estate-planning tool for estate owner’s that would be subject to the estate tax (For 2015 – estates over $5,430,000) as the Roth conversion funds would be paid out of funds subject to estate tax.
+At IRA Financial Group, we provide a Self-Directed Roth IRA LLC Estate Planning Solution.
+This means your family may receive tax-free use of your Roth IRA funds.
+If you convert a pre-tax IRA to a Roth IRA, you can use it as a valuable estate-planning tool for estate owner’s that may be subject to estate taxes.
+In 2015, estate tax was over $5,430,00.

 Estate Tax Basics